lucianoaibar/API-Magic/README.md

 # API Magic

-API Magic is a Chromium based web browser for frontend to backend call redirection.
+API Magic is a Chromium based web browser for frontend to backend call redirection.\
+A 64-bit Windows version with .NET Framework 4.7.2 or better is required to run.

 ## Download